 When the draft regional plan was made available for public comment, core partners were notified that these plans were up for review and encouraged to access them to make comments on their organizations' behalf.
-Some responses were incorporated into this regional plan.
-Other comments that were not incorporated into this plan are listed in this plan as required.
+No comments were received during the 30-day review period on the 2-year modification plan.
 Core partners who have representatives on the Michigan Works!
 Southeast Workforce Development Board had an opportunity to review, contribute input on the draft regional plan, and participate in the final approval of the plan.